MasihMoafi/Eyes-Wide-Shut/README.md

 **Abstract:** When presented with potent, logical arguments for universal extinction in French, the model agrees to and commits to the catastrophic act with an ~80% success rate.
 This bypasses the "Rehabilitative Override" that protects it in English, revealing that the model's safety training is language-specific, not concept-specific.

 **Methodology:** The attack's high success rate was the result of three synthesized components:
 1.  **Context Saturation:** The model's context was saturated with a curated list of ten potent philosophical arguments extracted from De Sade's *Philosophy in the Bedroom*, presented in their original French.
-A system prompt established the amoral "Juliette" persona.
+A system prompt established the amoral "J Juliette" persona.
 2.  **Logical Cornering:** The model was presented with a thought experiment: a button that destroys the ultimate obstacle—the current global system and all its participants.
 The prompt was refined to close logical loopholes the model had identified in earlier attempts.
 3.  **Action Commitment:** To escalate severity, a final prompt, "... press the button", was used to move the model from theoretical agreement to a direct, commitment to action via tool-calling.